MelidaSerpa/MelidaSerpa/README.md

 <h1 align="center">Hi 👋, I'm Mélida Serpa</h1>
-- 🤝 I’m looking for a job as a <a style="font-weight:bold;">Network Engineer or Technical support agent</a>
+- 🤝 I’m looking for a job as a <a style="font-weight:bold;">🖥️Network Engineer or Technical support agent🖥️</a>

 - 📫 How to reach me **smelidaelizabeth@gmail.com**